yeeiriser/IH-community-app/README.md

 # IH-community-app
 International House (IH) is one of the on-campus student accommodations at UNSW, Sydney.
 The accummodation has been operating since 1968 established by local various Rotary Clubs with a principle to promote “International Understanding” and provide opportunities for local and overseas students to exchange ideas, share their cultural heritage and expand their knowledge.

 This web app is a part of MSA project3 submission.
-The app is aim to connect every resident including ex-residents from IH UNSW and act as an aggregator platform for the useful information residents may need during their stay.
+The app is aim to connect every resident including ex-residents from IH UNSW and act as an aggregator platform to access any useful information residents may need during their stay.

 # Customer Persona
 1. Name: Daniel Wang (23)